The Gingival Cuff Link System is a simple, predictable, and time-efficient methodology that benefits both dental professionals and patients.

 I have also noted the practice-building potential as patients discuss with friends and neighbors how they had just one appointment for a tooth extraction and implant placement, with little to no pain.
 For practitioners who are specialists, it helps general dental colleagues create the ideal emergence profile for a customized abutment and crown.
 The following example illustrates the technique.

-This patient is a healthy 49-year-old man with a non-restorable tooth #14 requiring extraction (Fig. 1).
+The patient is a healthy 49-year-old man with a non-restorable tooth #14 requiring extraction.

 Then, the implant screw was placed and a particulate allograft is packed into the socket to fill voids (Fig. 3).
 Because conventional healing abutments do not properly fill the post-extraction space, there is the potential for bone graft particles to be expelled from the surgical site, even with good suturing technique and the appearance of primary closure.